Aziangelo/AF-TrulyDefault/README.md

 # AziFy: Truly Default
 The AziFy Truly Default Shader, enhances the classic vanilla look of Minecraft.
-It focuses on being lightweight while delivering ultra-realistic visuals.
+It tries to focus on being lightweight while delivering ultra-realistic visuals.

 **Supports Android, iOS, and Windows**
 > [!Warning]